simonpcouch/evalthat/README.md

-- In addition to the regular `expect_*()` functions from testthat, the package supplies a number of new expectation functions that are helpful in evaluating R code contained in a character string (as it will be when outputted from elmer or its extensions).
+- In addition to the regular `expect_*()` functions from testthat, the package supplies a number of new expectation functions that are helpful in evaluating R code contained in a character string (as it will be when outputted from ellmer or its extensions).
 Those that begin with `expect_*()` are automated, those that begin with `grade_*()` are less-so.